dikshaadsul27-wq/sql-business-insights/INTERPRETATIONS.md

 *Summary of the Output :*
 The March 2026 cohort started with 1,664 signups.
 Retention was ~50% in month 1, ~42% in month 2, and dropped to ~19% in month 3.
 The April 2026 cohort was larger (3,382 signups) but retention fell faster: ~43% in month 1, ~18% in month 2, and no retention recorded in month 3.
 The May 2026 cohort had 3,461 signups, but only ~18% were retained in month 1, with no retention recorded beyond that.
 The June 2026 cohort had 1,493 signups, but retention is recorded as zero as there is not enough data available.

+*Sanity checks :*
+1. Cohort size validated for each month cohort size(month) = count(Distinct customer_id) of month
+2. Retention rate is between 0 and 1.
+3. As there are only 4 months of data, later cohorts show Null instead of 0 retention.

 *Interpretation :*
 Retention is strongest in the first month but declines sharply by month 3.
 The March cohort shows a healthier retention curve compared to later cohorts, suggesting either better onboarding or stronger engagement at that time.
 The steep drop in Apr and May cohorts highlights a challenge in sustaining customer interest beyond the first month.
 The June cohort’s zero values may indicate missing data.